owevertonguedes/aaPanel/README.md

-# aaPanel - Painel de Controle
+# aaPanel on Docker with Ubuntu 22.04

 ## Instalação